Our team of experts put some of the best fleeces and hiking midlayers to the test.

-Our team of experts at the Great Outdoors have tested over a 100 fleece jackets over the years.
-This includes some of the best fleece jackets for men and women.
-To earn the award of Best in test from our experienced team of testers, the fleece jackets are put through their paces and compared to each other in a group test to see which ones come out on top.
+Our team of experts at The Great Outdoors has tested over a 100 fleece jackets over the years, from the dawn of synthetic fleece as used in outdoor clothing.
+This includes some of the best fleece jackets for men and women which are put through their paces in mountain environments.

 Montane Fury Lite Hooded Jacket